kegbird/agraph/README.md

   <img src="https://raw.githubusercontent.com/KegBird/ProjectMobidev/master/Images/Tutorial/5.PNG">
 </p></br>

-When you place all the graph, you can read each point position, by just aiming at it.
+After you placed all graphs, you can read each point position by just aiming at it.

 </br><p align="center">
   <img src="https://raw.githubusercontent.com/KegBird/ProjectMobidev/master/Images/Tutorial/6.PNG">
 </p></br>

-A long press over the graph will let you enable the edit mode; in edit mode, graphs can be moved with the pan gesture.
+A long press over a graph will let you enable the edit mode; in edit mode, all graphs can be moved with by panning.

 </br><p align="center">
   <img src="https://raw.githubusercontent.com/KegBird/ProjectMobidev/master/Images/Tutorial/7.PNG">